bookofproofs/bookofproofs.github.io/_sources/history/20th-century/conforto.md

 * Conforto graduated with his laurea on 3 July 1931 and, having won a scholarship to enable him to study abroad, was able to go to Germany in the autumn of 1931 where he spent the academic year 1931-32 at the University of Göttingen.
 * After training, Conforto was attached to the 13th  Artillery Regiment in Rome.
 * Castelnuovo retired from teaching in 1935 and at this time Conforto became Enrico Bompiani's assistant.
-* On 15 April 1936, Conforto married Antonietta Pellegrini.
 * In addition to his duties as an assistant in algebraic geometry, Conforto also worked at Mauro Picone's National Institute for the Applications of Calculus.
 * Conforto entered the competition to fill Scorza's chair but war intervened at a crucial stage in Conforto's career.
 * Conforto was one of the first to be called for military service and he joined his regiment in Foligno, in central Italy.
 * Conforto returned to Rome to take up his professorship but his stay there was short-lived.
 * For the third time, Conforto was called up for military service and he was sent to the French front.
-* After some time, Conforto returned to Rome and brought his family back to their home there.
 * Conforto, worried by these events, volunteered in August for military service again to defend his country.
 * Conforto joined the Italian army in Reggio Calabria.
 * Conforto was taken prisoner and paraded through the streets of Reggio Calabria along with other prisoners.
 * Conforto was released and sent to Lecce, an area under Allied control, where he worked at the Ministry of War and taught at the Military Academy.
-* On 4 June 1944 Rome fell to the Allies and only after that was Conforto able to contact his family and discover that they had survived the war.
 * The range of Conforto's mathematical publications is great with contributions to algebraic geometry, projective geometry, and analytic geometry.
 * In 1947 Conforto was sent by the Ministry of Education to Bressanone, in the South Tyrol, as a commissioner to the German language schools.